The Cultivation Series. Hand built porcelain and bread, NYC 2016

 Nine Suns LTD Shanghai 2014

-Nine suns LTD. Carpet, embroidery with silk thread, assemblage with Chinese newspapers, charcoal, white crayon, W 5meters, H 2 meters.
+Nine suns LTD. Embroidery with silk thread, assemblage with Chinese newspapers, charcoal, white crayon, on an old stained synthetic carpet.
+W 5meters, H 2 meters.

 Jinmai series.
 China 2014.
 Installation view Gallery Art Labor Shanghai.
 Prints on silk chiffon